 You could argue that every waking moment on these idyllic islands is Happy Hour, but after dark most restaurants and bars offer bargain cocktails and drinks in the early evening.
 Fortunately, many places can be reached on foot along the bike trails, making it easy to enjoy an alcoholic drink or two safely.

-Runner up has to be Cip’s Place with Happy Hour drinks daily from 4 to 6 p.m. including $1 off draft beer, martinis and wines and a choice of five appetizers for $5 each.
+Cip’s Place offers Happy Hour drinks daily from 4 to 6 p.m. including $1 off draft beer, martinis and wines and a choice of five appetizers for $5 each.